FrontMatter/web-documentation-nextjs/content/docs/content-types.md

 ## Page and leaf bundles

-The page or leaf bundles, are a way to group your pages and resouces together in a single folder.
+The page or leaf bundles, are a way to group your pages and resources together in a single folder.

 ```
 content/